 e) The measurement name has the form DRB.MaxRRCInactiveUeUl, or

-DRB.MaxRRCInactiveUeUl_Filter, where filter is a combination of PLMN and QoS and SNSSAI, where PLMN represents the PLMN ID, QoS represents the mapped 5QI or/and QCI level, and SNSSAI represents S-NSSAI.
+DRB.MaxRRCInactiveUeUl_Filter, where filter is a combination of PLMN and QoS and SNSSAI, where PLMN represents the PLMN ID, QoS represents the mapped 5QI, and SNSSAI represents S-NSSAI.

 f) NRCellDU.